TheArchitect19/siemens/README.md

 # siemens

-Proposal: Automated Test Environment for Library Compatibility and Error Reporting
+Automated Test Environment for Library Compatibility and Error Reporting

 Objective
 To establish a test environment for our Python project to: